trade-copilot/ape-ai-docs/Features/Companions/choosing.md

 ### What to Do Next

 **1. Take a Tour**
-Explore the app with your persona:
+Explore the app with your companion:
 - Go to Chat and see Quick Action cards
 - Ask a question and see how your companion responds
 - Check out suggested prompts

 **2. Try a Workflow**
-Based on your persona:
+Based on your companion:
 - **Blitz:** [Premarket Day Trading Routine](../../Use-Cases/Advanced/premarket-routine)
 - **Maverick:** [Swing Trade Entry Timing](../../Use-Cases/Advanced/swing-entry)
 - **Sage:** [My First Stock Research](../../Use-Cases/Beginner/first-research)